github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/committing-and-reviewing-changes-to-your-project.md

 ### 3. Discarding changes
 If you have uncommitted changes that you don't want to keep, you can discard the changes.
 This will remove the changes from the files on your computer.
 You can discard all uncommitted changes in one or more files, or you can discard specific lines you added.

-Discarded changes are saved in a dated file in the Trash and you can recover them until the Trash is emptied.
+Discarded changes are saved in a dated file in the Trash.
+You can recover discarded changes until the Trash is emptied.

 #### Discarding changes in one or more files